unchainedshop/unchained-evolution/business-plan.md

 - [Foxy.io][8]

 What is our conclusion?
-1. Small Shops don't use proprietary licsensed digital commerce systems (uneconomical to do so because of high license fees and setup costs)
+1. Small Shops don't use proprietary licensed digital commerce systems (uneconomical to do so because of high license fees and setup costs)
 2. Big Shops don't use SaaS (price is not an issue, feature requirements can't be met, integration barriers are too high)
 3. OSS platforms rule the mid- to enterprise sectors and [grow faster][9] than [proprietary platforms][10]. [even in the enterprise sector][11]